maksugr/romochka_bembot/README.md

 ## Overview

 Romochka is a Telegram Bot for fast playing with bemhtml and bemjson in sandbox (https://bem.github.io/bem-xjst).
 Send to it bemhtml or bemjson and it'll return link to sandbox.
+Also without leaving Telegram Romochka generates for you deps from bemhtml.
 Or, if you doesn't know what we are talking about, please visit https://en.bem.info/ and learn BEM!

 ## Requirements